elastic/apm-agent-nodejs/TESTING.md

 # Testing

-There are two sets of tests:
+There are three types of tests:

  1. The (ambiguously named) **tests**.
 This means running any or all of the ".test.js" files under the "test" directory.
 For example, running "test/config.test.js" or running "test/instrumentation/modules/ioredis.test.js" using the currently installed "ioredis" dev-dependency.

  2. The **TAV tests** (TAV stands for test-all-versions).
-This means running a relevant subset of the ".test.js" files against a range of versions of the module under test.
+This means running the relevant subset of the ".test.js" files against the supported range of versions of a module that the APM agent supports instrumenting.
 For example, running the same "ioredis.test.js" multiple times, once for each version of the "ioredis" module that this Node.js APM agent supports instrumenting.

+ 3. The **Edge tests**.
+This means running the "tests" against an "edge", or non-release, version of Node.js.
+Relevant non-release versions are (a) the latest [nightly](https://nodejs.org/download/nightly/) build for the next version of Node.js, and (b) a possible [RC](https://nodejs.org/download/rc/) build for an upcoming release.

 ## Quick start test commands